mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 7. user-agent important styles
 8. styles being transitioned

 The "user-agent" is the browser.
 The "user" is the site visitor.
 The "author" is you, the developer.
 Styles declared directly on an element with the {{HTMLElement('style')}} element are author styles.
-Ignoring animating and transitioning styles for the moment, user-agent normal styles have the lowest precedence; user-agent important styles the highest.
+Not including animating and transitioning styles, user-agent normal styles have the lowest precedence; user-agent important styles the highest.

 ### Origin and specificity

 For each property, the declaration that "wins" is the one from the origin with precedence based on the weight (normal or important).
 Ignoring layers for the moment, the value from the origin with the highest precedence gets applied.
 If the winning origin has more than one property declaration for an element, the [specificity](/en-US/docs/Web/CSS/Specificity) of the selectors for those competing property values are compared.
 Specificity is never compared between selectors from different origins.

 In the example below, there are two links.
-The first has no author styles applied, so all user-agent styles are applied.
+The first has no author styles applied, so only user-agent styles are applied (and your personal user styles, if any).
 The second has [`text-decoration`](/en-US/docs/Web/CSS/text-decoration) and [`color`](/en-US/docs/Web/CSS/color) set by author styles even though the selector in the author stylesheet has a specificity of [`0-0-0`](/en-US/docs/Web/CSS/Specificity#selector_weight_categories).
-The reason why author styles "win" is because when there are conflicting styles from different origins (layers aren't in play yet), the rules from the origin with precedence are applied, irrespective of the specificity in the origin that doesn't have precedence.
+The reason why author styles "win" is because when there are conflicting styles from different origins, the rules from the origin with precedence are applied, irrespective of the specificity in the origin that doesn't have precedence.

 {{EmbedGHLiveSample("css-examples/learn/layers/basic-cascade.html", '100%', 500)}}

-The "competing" selector in the user-agent stylesheet is `a:any-link`, which has a specificity weight of `0-1-1`.
-While this is greater than the `0-0-0` selector in the author stylesheet, the two specificity weights are never compared.
+The "competing" selector in the user-agent stylesheet at the time of this writing is `a:any-link`, which has a specificity weight of `0-1-1`.
+While this is greater than the `0-0-0` selector in the author stylesheet, even if the selector in your current user agent is different, it doesn't matter: the specificity weights from author and user-agent origins are never compared.
 Learn more about [how specificity weight is calculated](/en-US/docs/Web/CSS/Specificity#how_is_specificity_calculated).

-Origin precedence always beats selector specificity.
-If an element property is styled with a normal style declaration in multiple stylesheet origins, the author style sheet will override the redundant normal properties declared in a user agent stylesheet.
-If the style is important, the user agent stylesheet will win.
-Cascade origin precedence ensures there are no specificity conflicts between origins.
+Origin precedence always wins over selector specificity.
+If an element property is styled with a normal style declaration in multiple origins, the author style sheet will always override the redundant normal properties declared in a user or user-agent stylesheet.
+If the style is important, the user-agent stylesheet will always win over author and user styles.
+Cascade origin precedence ensures specificity conflicts between origins never happen.

-One last thing to note before moving on: order of appearance or _proximity_ becomes relevant only when the competing declarations in the origin of precedence have the same specificity.
+One last thing to note before moving on: order of appearance, or _proximity_, becomes relevant only when competing declarations in the origin of precedence have the same specificity.

+## Overview of cascade layers

 We now understand "cascade origin precedence", but what is "cascade layer precedence"?
 We will answer that question by addressing what cascade layers are, how they are ordered, and how styles are assigned to cascade layers.
 We'll cover [regular layers](#creating_layers), [nested layers](#nested_layers), and anonymous layers.
 Let's first discuss what cascade layers are and what issues they solve.

-## Overview of cascade layers
+### Cascade layer precedence order

 Similar to how we have six levels of priority based on origin and importance, cascade layers enable us to create sub-origin level of priority within any of those origins.

 Within each of the six origin buckets, there can be multiple cascade layers.
 The [order of layer creation](/en-US/docs/Web/CSS/@layer) matters a lot.
-It is the order of creation that sets the precedence order between layers within an origin.
+It is the order of creation that sets the precedence order among layers within an origin.

 In normal origin buckets, layers are sorted in the order of each layer's creation.
 The order of precedence is from the first layer created to the last, followed by unlayered normal styles.

-This order is inverted for important styles; with all unlayered important styles being in an implicit layer having precedence over all non-transitioning normal styles, but with lower precedence than any important layered styles.
+This order is inverted for important styles.
+All unlayered important styles cascade together into an implicit layer having precedence over all non-transitioning normal styles.
+The unlayered important styles have lower precedence than any important layered styles.
 The important styles in earlier declared layers have precedence over important styles in subsequent declared layers within the same origin.

 For the rest of this tutorial, we will limit our discussion to author styles, but keep in mind that layers can also exist in user and user-agent stylesheets.

+### Issues cascade layers can solve

 Large code bases can have styles coming from multiple teams, component libraries, frameworks, and third parties.
 No matter how many stylesheets are included, all these styles cascade together in a single origin: the _author_ style sheet.